FIVE JEWELS OF WISDOM

 Many people fail to cultivate a loving attitude because they have not

 yet learned to forgive themselves and others.
-Forgiveness is not some
+Forgiveness is not just a

-sentimental idea but a practical way of clearing the mind and heart of
+sentimental idea but a practical way to clear the mind and heart of unnecessary

 There is a simple technique that you can use to enhance this subtle